Automate the Backup of Your Microsoft SQL Server Express Databases

 the MDF and LDF files (this means that the SQL Server is briefly taken

 offline).
-This works, but for servers that must be live on a 24/7 basis,
+This works, but for servers that must be live on a 24/7

-this is not a solution.
+basis, this is not the best solution.

 Of course you can upgrade your SQL Server Express to